mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/cd.png"/>

+In the end, the main branch on the VCS always contains the latest version of the tested code which can be released any time needed.
+Moreover lastest version of the release will be always available in the artifact repository.

 CI / CD practices require developers to post changes frequently in small chunks.
 Benefits of this approach are:

 - Find and fix bugs earlier
 - Constantly adding new features and improvements
+- QA procedures automatized
 - Ensure the code is always tested and satisfying quality metrics
-- Ensuring that the product meets QA standards.
-- QA procedures automatized
 - Prevent producement of faulty products

 ## Continuous Delivery